 Havana Illinois Medical Malpractice Lawyers

-If your loved one has been injured or died prematurely while a patient at Mercy Harvard Hospital, call the Rosenfeld Injury Lawyers law firm now.
+If your loved one has been injured or died prematurely while a patient at Mercy Harvard Hospital, call the Rosenfeld Injury Lawyers LLC law firm now.
 Our Havana attorneys have years of experience in handling cases that involve medical malpractice occurring in Illinois hospitals.
 Allow our legal team to handle all the necessary paperwork and file all documents in the appropriate McHenry County Courthouse at:

 2200 North Seminary Avenue